divvun/lang-sme-ml-exp/README.md

 ## To run the baseline
 dowload the data (not analyzed) and put in the `data` folder.

 Just open the jupyter notebook and run from top.
+Make sure you load the correct model (the model you want to train from `models.py`) and set the needed hyperparamaters in the call to `train_and_save`.
 To train over more epochs, change `n_epochs` before calling `train` function.
 `train` will produce print statements per epoch.
 `show_sample` will print generated text.

-When you have a trained model, and you want to resume its training, change `resume_from_saved` to True.
+When you have a trained model, and you want to resume its training, change `resume_from_saved` to True, reload the notebook and run from top.